 It’s all on-road (bar a short gravelly section just north of Ludlow), so any bike will be fine.
 The hills are such that we wouldn’t recommend a heavy MTB.

-North of Ludlow, the route is signposted as National Cycle Network route 44 with the trademark blue signs.
-You’ll see National Byway logos on the signs, too.
-From Ludlow to Leominster, the signs are brown National Byway signs.
-These are sometimes turned round (or missing entirely) so we’d suggest you take a map.
+Most of the route is signposted as the National Byway.
+You might see some National Cycle Network route 44 signs, too, though these are in the process of being removed.
+National Byway signs are sometimes turned round (or missing entirely) so we’d suggest you take a map.

 Sustrans and Shropshire Council originally sketched out an alternative (flatter!) route from Shrewsbury to Craven Arms via Church Stretton.
 It’s never been signposted, thanks mostly to the challenge of crossing the busy A49.
 But you can plan yourself a very enjoyable circular route by taking NCN 44 from Shrewsbury to Craven Arms, then making your own way back via Wistanstow, Marshbrook, Church Stretton, All Stretton, Longnor, and Condover.

-In National Cycle Network terms, this route is a bit of a dead-end.
 At Shrewsbury you can ride on to Lon Cambria (NCN 81) to Aberystwyth, or the Mercian Way (NCN 45) to Chester and Worcester.
-But at the southern end, Leominster, the route just stops.

-But if you want some more enjoyable (and hilly) rural riding, why not follow the National Byway on into Herefordshire?
+If you want some more enjoyable (and hilly) rural riding, why not follow the National Byway from Leominster into Herefordshire?
 The brown signs will take you to the lovely market town of Ledbury, where a confusing tangle of local loop routes offers pleasant explorations in cider country.
 From here you can cut across to rejoin the National Cycle Network near Gloucester.